0800 043 0020

 All of our policies include a 24/7 Emergency Assistance line.

-2. Does this Cycle Touring policy cover me for leisure cycling also?
+2. Does this Cycle Touring policy also cover me for leisure cycling?

-Yes, this policy would cover you for standard Leisure Cycling, whether visiting the local area or keeping fit, short rides.
+Yes, this policy would cover you for standard leisure cycling, whether visiting the local area or keeping fit, such as short rides.

 3. Am I covered if my primary mode of transport from the UK is by bicycle?

-To cross the channel, you will need to take some form of transport, such as a ferry, train, or plane; your bicycle can be your primary mode of transportation once you exit one of those.
+To cross the channel, you will need to take some form of transport, such as a ferry, train, or plane; once you exit one, your bicycle can be your primary mode of transportation.

 You must have pre-booked travel for your departure and return on this policy.